 the Meter Reading was a Proposing User Read.

-In the circumstances in paragraph 3.1.4(c) the Registered User shall when providing the Meter Reading to the Transporter in accordance with paragraph 3.3.1 notify the Transporter that the validity of the Meter Reading was not confirmed by validation, and certify that the validity thereof has been confirmed by further steps as required in paragraph 3.1.4(c).
+In the circumstances in paragraph 3.1.4(c) the Registered User shall when providing the Meter Reading to the CDSP in accordance with paragraph 3.3.1 notify the CDSP that the validity of the Meter Reading was not confirmed by validation, and certify that the validity thereof has been confirmed by further steps as required in paragraph 3.1.4(c).

 A Customer Read obtained in any calendar month will (subject to the requirements of paragraph 3.1.4) be a Valid Meter Reading.